 ARK implements Computational Fluid Dynamics applications, such as Euler and all-Mach regime, on a Cartesian grid with MPI+Kokkos.
 It provides a performance-portable Kokkos implementation for compressible hydrodynamics and performs simulations of convection without any approximation of Boussinesq nor anelastic type.
 It adapts an all-Mach number scheme into a well-balanced scheme for gravity, which preserves arbitrary discrete equilibrium states up to the machine precision.
 The low-Mach correction in the numerical flux allows ARK to be more precise in the low-Mach regime; the code is well suited for studying highly stratified and high-Mach convective flows.

-flashcurve is a novel, powerful, deep-learning-based approach to estimate the necessary time windows for adaptive binning light curves in Fermi-LAT data using raw photon data.
-Gamma rays measured by the Fermi-LAT satellite tell us a lot about the processes taking place in high-energetic astrophysical objects.
-The fluxes coming from these objects are, however, extremely variable.
-Hence, gamma-ray light curves produced by flashcurve optimally use adaptive bin sizes in order to retrieve most information about the source dynamics and to combine gamma-ray observations in a multi-messenger perspective.
+flashcurve estimates the necessary time windows for adaptive binning light curves in Fermi-LAT data using raw photon data.
+Fluxes coming from Gamma rays measured by the Fermi-LAT satellite are extremely variable.
+Gamma-ray light curves produced by flashcurve, which uses deep learning, optimally use adaptive bin sizes to retrieve information about the source dynamics and to combine gamma-ray observations in a multi-messenger perspective.